ShowShark Client Features

 Play History

-- Server-backed play history: movies, shows/episodes, and music tracked across all clients via
+- Server-backed play history: movies, shows/episodes, and music tracked across all your devices

-PlayHistoryService - Dynamic 16:9 thumbnail grid layout matching Channels and Library sections (resizes based on view width)
+- Dynamic 16:9 thumbnail grid layout matching Channels and Library sections

-- Music history collapsed to one entry per artist+album (displays album title with "Artist - Song Title" subtitle)
+- Music history collapsed to one entry per album (displays album title with latest song as subtitle)

 - Channel-watched videos saved to history with playback position